NnjaChurch/COMP353_40031326/Assignment 1/PharmacyDBPlan.md

 	supervisor		VARCHAR(50)								NOT NULL
 );

-RELATIONS:
+RELATIONS AND CONSTRAINTS:

-- 	Every Patient must have one primary_doctor, but every Doctor can have mutltiple Patients.
-(Relation is M-1 between Patient and Doctor)
+- 	Every Patient can visit multiple doctors, and every Doctor can have mutltiple Patients.
+(Relation is M-M between Patient and Doctor)
 -	Every Drug is related to a Company, if the Company no longer exists, then every drug related to that company must be removed.
 (Relation is M-1 between Drug and Company)
--	Each Pharmacy can sell multiple Drugs, and has a price for each.
-The price for each Drug can be different per Pharmacy.
-(Relation is M-M between Pharmacy and Drugs)
+-	Each Pharmacy can sell multiple Products, and has a price for each.
+The price for each Product can be different per Pharmacy.
+Each Product consists of one Drug at a certain price.
+(Relation is 1-M between Drug and Product, and 1-M between Pharmacy and Product.
+In this case Product is the intermediary between Drug and Pharmacy)
 -	Doctors can perscribe one or more Drugs for several Patients, and a Patient can obtain Perscriptions from several Doctors.
 (Relation is 1-M between Doctor and Perscription and M-1 between Perscription and